milasudril/harvester/README.md

 			};
 		}

-It also contains a function that extracts all files in a directory.
+It also contains functions that extracts files into a directory.
+The first one extracts all files accepted by the ExecutionPolicy.
+The other two are for cherrypicking individual files.

 	template<class ExecutionPolicy>
     Directory extract(const char* src_file,const char* dest_dir,ExecutionPolicy&& exec_policy);

+	template<class ExecutionPolicy>
+	Directory extract(const char* src_file,const char* dest_dir
+		,ExecutionPolicy& exec_policy
+		,const char** files_begin
+		,const char** files_end);

+	template<class ExecutionPolicy,class ...
+Args>
+	Directory extract(const char* src_file,const char* dest_dir
+		,ExecutionPolicy&& exec_policy,const char* file,Args... files);

 An `ExecutionPolicy` must have two members

-  * `raise(const char* message)`, that is called up error and does not return.
+  * `void raise(const char* message)`, that is called up error and does not return.
 The function *must not* throw `message` directly, since the buffer may be deallocated during stack unwinding.
 Instead, copy the message into a fixed-size buffer such as `std::array<char,512>` with `strncpy`, and throw that object.
-  * `progress(double x, const char* name)`, that is called regulary during the extraction process.
+  * `ProgressStatus progress(double x, const char* name)`, that is for each file during the extraction process.
+It may return one of `ProgressStatus::`
+    - `SKIP`: Do not extract this file
+    - `EXTRACT`: Extract this file)
+    - `STOP`: Do not process any more files, including the current file

 The archive content is extracted to a uniqe directory inside `dest_dir`, which must exist.
 The unique directory name is accessible through the `name` method called on the returned `Directory` object.
 By default, the destructor will remove the created directory.
 If the directory should be kept, the method `release` needs to be called before the `Directory` object goes out of scope.
 Notice that `release` *does not* release the directory name from the object.
 Thus the caller *must not* try to deallocate the name.